 - The first six months with the new Danish marriage law will become a challenge

 To be clear, when I write “The Government,” it is more specifically The Ministry for Children and Social Affairs and The State Administration.
 It is not the communes.
-The communes (and us, the wedding agencies) are the once left in limbo, but it’s healthy with a bit of challenge I have heard.
+The communes (and us, the wedding agencies) are the ones left in limbo.
+It’s healthy to have a bit of challenge now and again, I have heard.

-In the picture is Anne Bille from the commune of Ærø, lovely person.
+In the picture is Anne Bille from the commune of Ærø.
+A lovely person.

 THE GOVERNMENT DO NOT CURRENTLY KNOW HOW THE PROCESS WILL RUN

-So far so good, there is, however, no news about rather or not couples will have to show the original documentation at the commune they wish to get married at, at the Special Unit or not at all.
+So far so good.
+There is, however, no news about whether or not couples will have to show the original documentation at the commune they wish to get married at, whether it will be at the Special Unit or not at all.

-We do not know how the Special Unit will be interpreting the marriage law regarding required documentation, legalizations, use of the exception.
+We do not know how the Special Unit will be interpreting the marriage law regarding required documentation, legalisation and use of the exception.

 We do not know if the new law, will be passed as written now or it will be amended, as the final vote will be in late October 2018.